NotNecrotic/obs-game-recorder/README.md

 # AutoRecordOBS

-AutoRecordOBS is a lightweight, system-tray-based utility that automatically detects when your games are running and tells OBS to start and stop recording.
+AutoRecordOBS is a system-tray-based utility that automatically detects when your games are running and tells OBS to start and stop recording.

 ## Features